apache/parquet-java/parquet_cascading.md

 1.3 Tuples
 ----------
 ### Read Cascading Tuples from Parquet
 Currently, the support for reading tuples is mainly(but not limited) for data written from pig scripts as pig tuples.
-More comprehensive support will be added, but at mean time, there are some limitations to notice: Nested structures is not supported.
+More comprehensive support will be added, but in the mean time, there are some limitations to notice: Nested structures are not supported.
 If the data is written as thrift objects which have nested structure, it can not be read at current time. *Data to read must be in flat structure*.
 To read data as tuples, simply use [ParquetTupleScheme](https://github.com/Parquet/parquet-mr/blob/master/parquet-cascading/src/main/java/parquet/cascading/ParquetTupleScheme.java):

 `
 Scheme sourceScheme = new ParquetTupleScheme(new Fields("last_name"));